primitivefinance/arbiter/README.md

 cargo doc --workspace --no-deps --open
 ```

 This will generate and open the docs in your browser.
 From there, you can look at the documentation for each crate in the Arbiter workspace.
+We will post both crates to crates.io once we have removed any and all Github linked crates.

 ## Contributing